mryap/fierce-robin/src/pages/posts/google-analytics-app-web-the-new-google-analytics.md

 * Google Data Studio has a direct connector into your GA4 property.
 No need to go through [BigQuery ](https://www.testandoptimize.com/posts/2019-03-18-things-to-know-about-bigquery/)to get your unsampled data into your data visualization tool
 * With Google Analytics 4, the old tracking code (analytics.js) is no longer supported, only GA4 and gtag.js are supported going forward.

-Here what [Search Engine Land](https://searchengineland.com/google-analytics-4-adds-new-integrations-with-ads-ai-powered-insights-and-predictions-342048?utm_source=testandoptimize.com&utm_medium=social&utm_campaign=split-test-2020) said abut the new Google Analytics

-* New AI-powered insights and predictions
-* Deeper audiences integration with Google Ads
-* Customer lifecycle-framed reporting (my favourite)
-* Codeless Event tracking
-* More granular user data controls

-## BigQuery Export

-A functional feature of Google Analytics App+Web is BigQuery Export.

-BigQuery export opens up the availability to export all the raw, unsampled Google Analytics data.
-This allows SME business deal with advanced Google Analytics needs like getting unsampled reports, connecting with reporting/visualization platforms or integrating with other datasets like your CRM

-Previously, this BigQuery Export feature was only available in paid Google Analytics 360 (USD 150,000 per year).

-## Data Sampling in Google Analytics

-Google Analytics is a must have for every business in the beginning, but as your business grows you need more flexibility and customization, because Google Analytics may give you inaccurate data.

-When your data is too large, instead of utilizing all of the data available, Google Analytics uses data sampling and shows you an incomplete traffic data set.

-In data analysis, sampling is the practice of analyzing a subset of all data in order to uncover the meaningful information in the larger data set.
-Data sampling is a method and approach that available to Data analyst in their daily work.

 ## What about Google Analytics?

 Google official line is